Table of Contents[Hide][Show]

 You’ll also be able to see the like ratios for videos in search results, which can be a useful tool if you’re looking for video ideas, as you can find videos that rank well but have poor ratios, see what people don’t like about them, and then create better or more comprehensive videos.

-7. YouTube Audio Library – Best free tools for YouTubers
+7. YouTube Audio Library – Free Music and Sounds for YouTubers

 I already mentioned how YouTube provides some great free tools to their users, another one of these is the YouTube Audio Library.